Closing the stellar labels gap: Stellar label independent evidence for [$\alpha/M$] information in Gaia BP/RP spectra: Method: stellar label independent generative model

 \subsection{Data and code}

-Our \emph{s}VAE model, implemented in \texttt{PyTorch}, can be trained on a single NVIDIA RTX4070 Ti GPU.
+Our \emph{s}VAE model, implemented in \texttt{PyTorch}, can be trained on a single NVIDIA RTX4070 Ti GPU in $\sim$6 hours, with our current XP/APOGEE cross-match of $\sim450,000$ training objects\footnote{Linearly extrapolating this training time to the full \emph{Gaia} DR3 XP dataset of 220 million spectra, we roughly estimate that training on all currently available XP spectra would take $\sim$ 120 GPU days (on the same GPU, with the same batch size, architecture, etc.).
+To give some perspective, a foundation language model such as \texttt{LLaMA} \citep{touvron2023llamaopenefficientfoundation} takes 21 days $\times$ 2048 GPUs = $\sim43,000$ GPU days to train.}.
 Our model can project $\sim10^5$ XP spectra into the latent space, and simulate XP spectra from the latent space in a few seconds.
-Our trained stellar label independent model and codebase are publicly available at \href{https://github.com/AlexLaroche7/xp_vae}{\texttt{https://github.com/AlexLaroche7/xp\_vae}} for others to reproduce our results, build upon our existing model and apply our model to XP spectra beyond the XP/APOGEE cross-match.
+Our trained stellar label independent model and codebase are publicly available at \href{https://github.com/AlexLaroche7/xp_vae/releases/tag/v1.0.0}{\texttt{https://github.com/AlexLaroche7/xp\_vae}} for others to reproduce our results, build upon our existing model and apply our model to XP spectra beyond the XP/APOGEE cross-match.
 Furthermore, all data associated with this work is available at \href{https://zenodo.org/records/10951393}{\texttt{https://zenodo.org/records/10951393}}.